aplteam/Tatin/docs/SemanticVersioning.md

 ### Build numbers

 After {major}-{minor}-{patch} you may add the optional build number.
-Build numbers _do not_ participate in establishing prevalence and are therefore ignored by Tatin when compiling the name of a package and/or a package ZIP file.
+Build numbers _do not_ participate in establishing precedence and are therefore ignored by Tatin when compiling the name of a package and/or a package ZIP file.

 I> That means that you cannot publish two packages that share the same group-name, package-name, major-no, minor-no and patch-no but have different build-numbers - they are the same as far as Tatin is concerned.